clerickx/TheStage4Library/README.md

 ### Download stage4
 If you have an Live USB and want to use the normal download you can use your web browser in root and save it to /mnt/gentoo.

-Or with the recommended method you cd into /mnt/gentoo and wget the link from the direct link section and that should download it just fine/
+Or with the recommended method you cd into /mnt/gentoo and wget the link from the direct link section and that should download it just fine.

 ### Unpack stage4
 ```